 At 83 years old, Mona was partially blind and increasingly losing her eyesight.
-She and her husband, Des Monahan, knew she would soon be unable to do her own makeup, so they decided to pay a visit their local Debenhams store.
+She and her husband, Des Monahan, knew she would soon be unable to do her own makeup, so they decided to pay a visit to their local Debenhams store.

 The UK couple approached makeup artist Rosie O’driscoll, 45, at the Debenhams counter to book a makeup lesson for Des so that he could learn the art of makeup and keep his wife looking her best when she was no longer able to.

 “Mona’s eye sight is deteriorating and she won’t be able to do her make-up in the future so I thought the quicker I learnt the better,” Des told Caters.

 The first lesson Rosie gave commenced in October 2017.
 However, after eight months of regular lessons, Des had honed his craft to perfection.

 “It all started last October but I am now so confident with using make-up that I could even teach my own class,” the doting husband proclaimed.

 Rosie was only too thrilled that she’d been able to help the couple.

 “It was obvious Mona was losing her sight and he wanted to help her in any way he could,” Rosie recounted.
 “I know from being in the make-up industry that applying make-up each morning helps people with their confidence as well as it being something they enjoy.”

 Recalling how their first class started out, Rosie shared, “Des took the brushes and said ‘that’s easy, I can to do that.’”
 Initially, he had no idea even what brushes to use for each part of the face, she added.
 Yet with Rosie’s help, he’s become an expert.